Lecture 6: Review of the ‘Tools’ portion of the course.

 • Time: 8:00 PM to 9:00 PM (2000-2100)

-• Location: LTC and LTD (room assignments will be posted on Canvas)
+• Location: LTA (room assignments will be posted on Canvas)

-• We will arrange a separate room for students with conflicting exams.
+• We will arrange a separate room for students with conflicting exams and SEN students.
 Please contact us if you have a conflict.

 • The midterm is only 18% of your grade, and is intended to be a preparation exercise for the final exam.